Big Basin Redwoods State Park

 Day 2: Today, we will hike about 7 miles as we head away from the road into more secluded areas and into our first old growth Redwood Grove.
 After the grove, we will head up and over China Grade into genuinely massive Redwoods toward our second camp, Lane Camp.

-Day 6: Campers will leave last camp at Twin Redwoods and take in spectacular views of the ocean as they head toward the Waddell Beach parking lot for a 12-1 o’clock pickup.
+Day 6: Campers will leave their last camp at Twin Redwoods and take in spectacular views of the ocean as they head toward the Waddell Beach parking lot for a 12-1 o’clock pickup.

 Note: Remember this is only a sample itinerary.